City of Milwaukee

 About the Fire and Police Commission

-What the Fire and Police Commission Does
+What is the Fire and Police Commission?

-Under state law and the City Charter, the Fire and Police Commission is the head of the Fire Department and Police Department.
+Under Wisconsin law and the Milwaukee City Charter, the Fire and Police Commission oversees all aspects of Fire Department and Police Department operations.
 The Commission sets overall policy while the chief of each department manages daily operations and implements the Commission’s policy direction and goals.
-Specific Commission functions include establishing recruitment and testing standards for positions in the Fire and Police Departments, hearing appeals by members of either department who have been disciplined by their Chief, independently investigating and monitoring citizen complaints and disciplining employees for misconduct.
+Specific Commission functions also include:

 History

 The Milwaukee Board of Fire and Police Commissioners was established in 1885 by state law and is one of the oldest police oversight agencies in the nation.
 The Commission was originally created to remove the fire and police services from the influences of politics.
 Until that time, in Milwaukee, as in most cities, chiefs of both departments were appointed by the mayor, who used these appointments, and the appointment of police officers, as a form of political patronage.
 The new law made the Fire and Police Commission responsible for setting employment standards, testing candidates for positions in the Fire and Police Departments, and appointing both chiefs.
 In 1911, the Commission’s authority was expanded to include all aspects of operational oversight of the Fire and Police Departments.
-The Commission’s authority and responsibility are specified in Wisconsin Statute 62.50, and in the Milwaukee City Charter.
+The Commission’s authority and responsibility are specified in Wisconsin Statute section 62.50, and in the Milwaukee City Charter.

 Disciplinary Appeals

 Members of the Fire and Police Departments may appeal to the Commission if they believe they have been unfairly dismissed, demoted, or suspended for more than five days.
-The Commission may sustain, modify, or deny the Chief’s action.
+The Commission may sustain, modify, or reverse the Chief’s action.

 Citizen Complaints